Mar Thoma Syrian Church: First Christians

 In early Christian times, 'Nazranis' was not a separate religion, but a sect in the Jewish community.
 The term was used to denote followers of Jesus of Nazareth.
 (Acts.
 24:5; 28:22).
 'Khristianos' (or Christians) was initially used largely to refer non-Jewish people who followed Christ (Acts 11:26).
 In Kerala, the sect was known as 'Nazraani Margam'.
 Margam in Malayalam means, 'The Way'.
 (Acts 9:2; 19:9, 23; 22:4; 24:22).
-Thus, the word Nazraani clearly shows that many who joined them were Jews.
+Thus, the word Nazraani shows that some who joined them were Jews.
 But in Kerala, this name was replaced by the word 'Christians' in the 20th century.

 The earliest families within the Jewish community to accept the path of Christianity through St. Thomas, later intermarried with the ethnic local community and Brahmins of the 6th century.
 This led to the upbringing of marginal class or 'sambandham' Brahminic family clans like Pakalomattom, Sankarapuri and Kalli to a different socioeconomic status, they are now widely accepted as the first families who adopted an emigre way of life or 'Christianity' in Kerala.
 According to recent DNA research by Dr. Mini Kariappa, a significant number of Knanaya's share their ancestral roots with the West Eurasian gene pool of Jews.